Durhamster/TweetScraper/README.md

 A tool to scrape tweets from a single handle or a list of handles.
 Please note that this only scrapes up to the 500 recent tweets.

-You can also check a list of handles to see if any are are suspended, private, or incorrect.
+You can also check a list of handles before scraping them to see if any are are suspended, private, or incorrect.

 All tweets are saved to a formatted excel file.